udo-munk/RP2xxx-GEEK-80/README.md

 All implemented operating systems use 8080 instructions only, so it is possible to switch CPU's anytime, even 'on the fly'.

-The LCD can show several stati of the virtual machine, displays are switched with a CP/M program:
+The LCD can show several stati of the virtual machine, the initial shown display can be set in the configuration.
+Also the displays can be switched in the running system with a CP/M program:

 - Z80 or 8080 registers
 - frontpanel like IMSAI 8080 with the output LED's